 - a master’s degree with merit or distinction

-- an IELTS score of 7 (or equivalent) for those for whom English is not the first language.
+- an IELTS score of minimum 6.5 (with no element under 6.5) for those for whom English is not the first language.

 Beneficiaries of these scholarships will be engaged on a programme of full-time study and are not expected to undertake paid work for the duration of their course.
 The stipend will support students towards their accommodation and living costs, and towards any peripheral costs incurred in the course of their study (including attendance at conferences).